diffix/reference/docs/lcf.md

 ## Data from lcfParams.py

-Given the count of distinct AIDs in a bucket, what is the probability that the bucket will be reported (not suppressed) (`lower=0`):
+Given the count of distinct AIDs in a bucket, what is the probability that the bucket will be reported (not suppressed).
+In producing these numbers, we set `lower=0` so that we can see how often the lower limit would have been hit.
+In practice we would never set `lower=0`.

 | (mean,sd)   |       1 |       2 |       3 |       4 |       5 |       6 |       7 |       8 |       9 |
 |:------------|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|--------:|